 Finally, you’ve mentioned how important it is for you to not just make music, but also build a community.
 Where does this drive to bring those around you up come from?

 It started with 506.
-I just wanted to have a platform where me and my boys could express our art freely and I wanted to use my voice to help other creatives around me be able to do the same.
+I just wanted to have a platform where my boys and I could express our art freely and I wanted to use my voice to help other creatives around me be able to do the same.